chaosloth/gluetun_cc/README.md

 ## License

 This project is licensed under the Apache License 2.0.
-See [LICENCE.md](LICENCE.md) for details.
+See [LICENCE](LICENCE) for details.